ADVERTISEMENT

 A lesson best learned early.

-For those who are always failing to deliver on their promises.
+For those who keep failing to deliver on promises.

 (We are slaves of the laws in order that we may be free.)

-Throw this out there next time someone asks why we even need laws.
+Throw this out next time someone asks why we need laws.

-.167.
-Per me quod eritque fuitque estque patet.
+26. Per me quod eritque fuitque estque patet

 (That which is and was and will be lies open through me.)